JaylenBradley/Intervu-TechDev/README.md

 ## Prerequisites
 - Python 3.8 or higher
-- Node.js 18
+- Node.js 18.x
-- npm or yarn
+- npm or Yarn (package manager for Node.js)
-- `git` (for cloning the repository)
+- Git (used to clone the repository)
-- PostgreSQL database
+- PostgreSQL (for the database)

 ## API Keys
 You will need API keys for: